 SetPrefs - Preferences editor (similar to 1.x), "Edit Pointer" is ghosted.

 Wack - Wack version 27.001, debugger, marked "For Internal Use Only".

-- Included narrator.device and translator.device, but no means for end-user produced speech (i.e. "Say" command)
+- Included the narrator.device and translator.device, but had no means for end-user produced speech (i.e. the "Say" command).

-- Bundled with the first Electronic Arts demo for the Amiga, which crashes horribly a few seconds into the demo since this demo is known to be incompatible with the A500/A2000.
+- Was bundled with the first Electronic Arts demo for the Amiga, which crashes horribly a few seconds into the demo since this demo is known to be incompatible with the A500/A2000.

 - Included printer support for the following drivers:

 - Came supplied with Textcraft development version 1.5 (6/24/85), and GraphiCraft V27 release 06 by Arktronics Corporation (see screenshots below).